 Australia and Thailand are also parties to the ASEAN-Australia-New Zealand Free Trade Agreement, which entered into force on 1 January 2010.
 Both Australia and Thailand are currently participating in negotiations for the Regional Comprehensive Economic Partnership, launched in November 2012.

-August 2017: Minister for Defence, the Hon Marise Payne, met Minister for Defence, Prawit Wongsuwan.
+August 2017: the then Minister for Defence, the Hon Marise Payne, met Deputy Prime Minister and Minister for Defence, Prawit Wongsuwan.

 August 2015: the then Parliamentary Secretary to the Minister for Foreign Affairs and to the Minister for Trade and Investment, the Hon Steven Ciobo, met with the then Permanent Secretary of the Ministry of Foreign Affairs, Norachit Sinhaseni, and the then Deputy Minister for Commerce, Suwit Mesinsee.

 May 2015: the then Minister for Foreign Affairs, the Hon Julie Bishop, met Prime Minister Prayuth Chan-o-Cha and the then Foreign Minister Tanasak Patimapragorn, as well as former Prime Ministers Yingluck Shinawatra and Abhisit Vejjajiva.

 November 2013: the then Parliamentary Secretary to the Prime Minister, the Hon Josh Frydenberg, visited Thailand for the Bangkok Dialogue on the Rule of Law.